leodeslf/leaf/src/content/notes/se/data_structures.md

 There are two different heap properties:

-- **Max heap property**: any node is *greater than its childs* (the root is the largest).
+- **Max heap property**: any node is *greater than its children* (the root is the largest).
-- **Min heap property**: any node is *smaller than its childs* (the root is the smallest).
+- **Min heap property**: any node is *smaller than its children* (the root is the smallest).

 **Fibonacci Heap** is a variation of heap DS.
 It consists of a *collection of trees* (instead of being a single one) in which *a node can have more than two or no children* at all.
-A pointer is kept to the minimum value, which is the root of a tree).
+A pointer is kept to the minimum value, which is the root of a tree.
 All roots are connected as a circular doubly linked list.

 #### Degenerate Binary Tree